COBRA: A Combined Regression Strategy: The combined estimator

-\end{pro} This result is remarkable, for these two reasons.
+\end{pro} This result is remarkable, for two reasons.
 Firstly, it shows that, in terms of predictive quadratic risk, the combined estimator does asymptotically at least as well as the best primitive machine.
-Secondly, the result is universal, in the sense that it is true for all distributions of $(\bX,Y)$, without exceptions.
+Secondly, the result is nearly universal, in the sense that it is true for all distributions of $(\bX,Y)$ such that $\E Y^2<\infty$.

 This is especially interesting because the performance of any estimation procedure eventually depends upon some model and smoothness assumptions on the observations.
 For example, a linear regression fit performs well if the distribution is truly linear, but may behave poorly otherwise.
-Similarly, the Lasso procedure is known to do a good job for non-correlated designs \citep[see][]{vdGee2008}, with no clear guarantee however in adversarial situations.
-Likewise, rates of convergence of nonparametric procedures such as the $k$-nearest neighbor method, kernel estimators and random forests dramatically deteriorate as the ambient dimension increases, but may be significantly improved if the true underlying dimension is reasonable.
-This phenomenon is thoroughly analyzed for the random forests algorithm in \citet{Bia2012}.
+Similarly, the Lasso procedure is known to do a good job for non-correlated designs, with no clear guarantee however in adversarial situations.
+Likewise, performance of nonparametric procedures such as the $k$-nearest neighbor method, kernel estimators and random forests dramatically deteriorate as the ambient dimension increases, but may be significantly improved if the true underlying dimension is reasonable.
+Note that this phenomenon is thoroughly analyzed for the random forests algorithm in \citet{Bia2012}.

-The universal result exhibited in \autoref{prop:cons} does not require any regularity assumption on the basic machines.
+The result exhibited in \autoref{prop:cons} holds under a minimal regularity assumption on the basic machines.
 However, this universality comes at a price since we have no guarantee on the rate of convergence of the variance term.
-Nevertheless, assuming some light additional smoothness conditions, one has the following result. \begin{theo} Assume that $Y$ and the basic machines $\br_k$ are bounded by some constant $R$.
+Nevertheless, assuming some light additional smoothness conditions, one has the following result, which is the central statement of the paper. \begin{theo} Assume that $Y$ and the basic machines $\br_k$ are bounded by some constant $R$.
 Assume moreover that there exists a constant $L\geq 0$ such that, for every $k\geq 1$,

 Then, with the choice $\e_\ell\propto \ell^{-\frac{1}{M+2}}$, one has